This is the one and only Excellence in Broadcasting Network.

 Watch the Catholic South Shore.

-The questionnaire, will working class Democrats stick with their party or defect to Scott Brown?
+The questionnaire: will working-class Democrats stick with their party or defect to Scott Brown?

 This is a key area to watch in that respect.

-If Coakley can't hold on to Quincy, she'll probably lose and watch the ethnic cities.
+If Coakley can't hold on to Quincy, she'll probably lose.

 These are places that will vote Democrat two to one or more, but where voters need lots of engagement to mobilize.

-So that's uh what to look for.
+So that's what to look for.

-Uh just to see you know, to actually have to wait until real votes are counted to have an idea of what's going on.
+I was kind of looking forward to there not being any just to actually have to wait until real votes are counted to have an idea of what's going on.

-Because you know, it I we trust Rasmussen, but some of these other people, the consortium of exit polls that uh that is put together, paid for by the uh the big networks, cable and broadcast, and they all get the same data.
+Because, you know, we trust Rassmuston, but some of these other people, the consortium of exit polls that put together, paid for by the big networks, cable and broadcast.

-And you remember during 2004, the people that were releasing exit poll data gummied them up, jimmied them up, and had it John Kerry winning in Florida and Ohio and so forth.
+And you remember during 2004, the people that were releasing exit poll data gummied them up, jimmied them up, and had John Kerry winning in Florida and Ohio and so forth.

-Uh and then the votes started being counted, and the exit polls were worthless.
+And then the votes started being counted, and the exit polls were worthless.

 They were nowhere near accurate.